maxfontys/webpro-runningdashboard/README.md

 # Training Dashboard Project

-A running and training dashboard powered by **Strava API**, **OpenAI API**, and **React**.
-The application visualizes user activities, calculates statistics, and integrates a chatbot for fitness advice.
+I developed a web application for athletes using the **Strava API** to showcase key metrics and insights.
+This project was part of the final Graduation Courses (GCs) for the Digital Business Concepts program at Fontys University in Tilburg (2024).
+Specifically, it was completed for the Webprogramming, Custom Code course.

+The dashboard provides essential running data, including weekly mileage, recent activities, total training hours, heart rate trends, and zone training analysis.
+Additionally, it features a fully integrated chatbot powered by the **OpenAI API**, offering personalized training advice and answering user queries.
 ## Features

 - **Dashboard**: Displays recent activities, weekly stats, heart rate trends, and training zones.